 The cost of a Sagarmatha National Park permit is Rs.
 3000 per person for foreign nationals, except for SAARC nationals.
 For SAARC nationals, the entrance fee will be approximately Rs.
 1500.
 Children under the age of 10 are entitled to free admission, but necessary documents for verification are required.

 Likewise, the Khumbu Rural Municipality Permit will cost about Nrs.
-2000 per person.
-To complete this paperwork, you will need a valid passport and its photocopies, along with passport-size photos.
+3,000 per person.
+To complete this paperwork, you will need a valid passport, photocopies of it, and passport-size photos.

 Gain Insights On: